 On a sub-zero day when an icy cocktail just doesn’t cut it, turn to an old-fashioned drink that still has legs: hot buttered rum.
 Though the drink dates to the 17th century, trendsetting bars are including it among their cold-weather craft cocktails.
 Our cottage-easy recipe starts with a spiced “butter batter” that you can make ahead and keep on hand all winter.
+It’s a delicious treat to serve up at an outdoor winter party.
 For holiday gift-giving, pair it with a bottle of dark rum, and add a card with the serving directions.

 Hot Buttered Rum Batter